Six Sigma tools that drive real process improvement

 Whether you use business process mapping to see the big picture or to concentrate on the details, you can choose a map that works best for your goal.

-• Flowchart is the most common type of a process map.
+• Flowchart is the most common type of process map.
 While this process map is less flexible, you can easily draw it by hand or in software like MS Office.
 Flowcharts are often used for the creation of workflow diagrams.

 Project charter

-Project Charter is a document that defines the purpose and the scope of the project.
+Project Charter is a document that defines the purpose and scope of the project.
 It works both as the template for the business process and as legal authorization of the project.

 RACI matrix

 raci matrix Responsibility Assignment Matrix, also known as RACI matrix, is a table that describes the responsibilities of each team member on every task of the business process.
-RACI stands for Responsible, Accountable, Consulted, and Informed - the key responsibilities most commonly used in the matrix.
+RACI stands for Responsible, Accountable, Consulted, and Informed, the key responsibilities most commonly used in the matrix.

-Typically, RACI matrix has the tasks specified on the left of the table and the team members listed in the top row.
+Typically, a RACI matrix has the tasks specified on the left of the table and the team members listed in the top row.
 The cells at the intersection of the two have the letter corresponding to what the person handles within the task.
 This simple system helps every team member clearly understand their role in the process.

 Process stapling - see the work as it really happens

-All these tools share a weakness: they work on your description of the process, not the process itself.
-And descriptions lie.
 Not on purpose, but because the person writing them down isn’t the person doing the work eight hours a day.

 Are you using the right tools?